You can ship many types of products without using heavy packaging, but glass is fragile and can present unique challenges.

 5. Bubble Wrap

-This material is a plastic wrap with air pockets and provides suitable protection for glass items.
+Bubble wrap or air pillows are a plastic wrap with air pockets and provides suitable protection for glass items.

 The pros of using bubble wrap: